eneko/eneko.github.io/projects/99-swift-problems/index.md

 The gist [List.swift](https://gist.github.com/eneko/98b0313fa2e7bb529ecf)
-contains the basics of the `List` class to get you started, including a convenience initializer to create lists in the `List(1,2,3...)` form and implementations of the `CustomStringConvertible` protocol.
+contains the basics of the `List` class to get you started, including a convenience initializer to create lists in the `List(1, 2, 3, ...)` form, and a implementation of the `CustomStringConvertible` protocol.

 Section rules:

-- Individual methods or computed properties will be added to the `List<T>` class as extensions to solve each of the problems.
+- Individual methods or computed properties will be added to the `List<T>` class as extensions to solve each problem.
 - Consider instances of `List` as immutable.
-All methods should return new linked lists instead of modifying the current list.
+All methods should return new instances of linked lists (instead of modifying the current list).

 ### <a name="p01"/>[P01](#p01) (\*) Find the last element of a linked list.
 Example: